Arizona Homeowners Insurance Quotes

 Do you know which protections typically are included in an Arizona homeowners policy?
 Here's a quick rundown:

 - Dwelling: Protects the structure of your home against covered perils such wind, rain, and fire.
 Your dwelling coverage should be enough to replace your home in the event of a complete loss.
+The replacement cost for homes in Scottsdale, for example, exceeds $300,000, according to our proprietary data on Arizona homeowners insurance.

 - Other Structures: Standard AZ policies provide coverage for structures on your property other than your actual house.
 Sheds, detached garages, and fences fall under this coverage.